KarlMeierMattern/Full-Stack/React-NextJS.md

 - React uses a syntax extension of JavaScript called JSX that allows you to write HTML directly within JavaScript.
 - But browsers don't understand JSX out of the box, so you'll need a JavaScript transpiler, such as a Babel, to transform your JSX code into regular JavaScript.
 - In JSX you can't use the word `class` to define HTML classes as this is a reserved word in JavaScript.
 Instead, JSX uses `className`.
 - The naming convention for all HTML attributes and event references in JSX become camelCase.
 For example, `onClick`, `onChange` etc.
+- JSX elements must be written with a self-closing tag.
+A `<div>` can be written as `<div></div>` in most instances or `<div />`, when it has no children.

+## Components in JSX
+- Everything in React is a component.
+- There are two ways to create a React component.
+The first way is to use a JavaScript function.
+- Defining a component in this way creates a **stateless component**, which can receive data and render it, but does not manage or track changes to that data.
+- React requires function names to begin with a capital letter.
 - Use curly braces to enter "JavaScript land" while you are in "JSX land".
 You can add any JavaScript expression (something that evaluates to a single value) inside curly braces.

+        // Normal function
         function MyComponent() {
+            return <h1>This is a simple JSX example</h1>;
+        }

+        // Arrow function
+        const MyComponent = () => {
-          return <h1>This is a simple JSX example</h1>
+          return <h1>This is a simple JSX example</h1>;
+        }

+- The other way to define a React component is with the **ES6 class syntax**.
+- This is done by extending the `React.Component` class so that the class has access to many useful React features, such as local state and lifecycle hooks.
+- The class also has a `constructor` defined within it that calls `super()`, which is used to call the constructor of the parent class, in this case `React.Component`.
+- The constructor is a special method used during the initialisation of objects that are created with the `class` keyword.
+- It is best practice to call a component's constructor with `super`, and pass `props` to both.
+This makes sure the component is initialized properly.

+        class Kitten extends React.Component {
+          constructor(props) {
+            super(props);
+          }

+          render() {
+            return (
+              <h1>Hi</h1>
+            );
+          }
         }

 react is the core React library: